aimldl/aimldl.github.io/_posts/2020-12-12-how-to-create-a-web-site-on-github-with-jekyll-2.md

 ---
 layout: post
-title:  "How to create a web site on Github with Jekyll (2)"
+title:  "How to create a web site on Github with Jekyll-2"
 date:   2020-12-12 22:35:12 +0900
 categories: jekyll tutorial
 ---